namadaza/better-twitter/src/lib/reading-highlights.md

 genes that tend to promote tumors.13 More amazing yet are the number ofepigenetic changes made over a six-month period in a Swedish study of 2

-### Annotation Summary for The Physics of God Page 96:
+### Physics of God Page 96:

 slightly overweight men attending spinning and aerobics classes twice per week.
 Researchers at Lund University discovered that the men had epigeneticallyaltered 7,000 genes—almost 30 percent of all the genes in the entire humangenome!

-### Annotation Summary for The Physics of God Page 97:
+### Physics of God Page 97:

 thousands, of chlorophyll molecules, when transferring the sun’s energy, vibrate in perfect synchronization with one another.
 They do so by forming aliquid crystal—that is, they align in exactly the same way, in exactly the same phase (like rowers stroking in perfect rhythm), and in exactly the samefrequency.
 This perfectly coordinated synchrony turns all the chlorophyllmolecules into a kind of biological superconductor, thereby enabling the superefficient transfer of sunlight quanta from one chlorophyll molecule to the next.
 The phenomenon is called resonant energy transfer.

 ### Autobiography of Malcom X, as Told to Alex Hawley Page 15